 This simple and classic recipe for vegan pretzel bites will be a hit anytime you make it.
 With a crisp golden-brown outer layer and soft, fluffy inside, you won’t be able to get enough of them!

 Best served with homemade vegan beer cheese dip or a honey mustard dip, these make for an insanely delicious appetizer.
 Just make the dough, boil in a baking soda bath, sprinkle on some salt and bake in the oven!
-While there are a few steps required, most time is just to develop perfectly textured dough.

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.